 This contribution proposes to signal one merge size for both block based and sub-block based merge modes, instead of separate signaling flags for individual lists with different maximum capacity.
 It is reported that when a unified merge size is set to 6, the BD rate changes comparing to VTM-3.0 is -0.02 % and 0.00 % in RA and LB condition, respectively; when a unified merge size is set to 5, the BD rate change comparing to VTM-3.0 is 0.06 % and 0.10 % in RA and LB condition, respectively.

+Unified merge list size signaling.

+Discussion:

+Recommendation: Revisit with JVET-M0661 in track

 JVET-M0433 CE4-related: Constraint on GBi index inheritance in Merge Mode [G. Li, X. Xu, X. Li, S. Liu (Tencent)]

 In this contribution, it is proposed to limit the GBi index inheritance to only allow the inheritance from regular spatial merge candidates.
 The proposed method was implemented on VTM-3.0.
 It was reported that by applying the proposed constraint, the overall BD-rate impact is 0.03% for both Random Access and Low Delay B configurations.

+Remove GBI inheritance for affine merge.

+RA/LB: 0.03%/0.03%.

+Proponents claimed that this can reduce average complexity.

+It should be CE2-related.

+Discussion:

+No impact on the worst case complexity.

+Proponents reported that there is 0.1% RA loss when totally disabling GBI on affine.

+Recommendation: Further study in CE2.

 JVET-M0436 AHG2: Regarding HMVP Table Size [J. Zhao, S. Kim (LGE)]